lubuntu-team/manual/source/2/2.4/2.4.9/SDDM-Configuration.rst

 .. image:: sddm-login.png

 To save your changes for SDDM-Configuration use the :guilabel:`Save` button.
+After pressing the :guilabel:`Save` button you will need to enter your password as this changes the login screen for all users.
 To undo your changes press the :guilabel:`Reset` button.

 The :guilabel:`General` tab has settings for turning off, rebooting, and keyboard input.
 To change what command to shut down your system use the :guilabel:`Halt command` field.
 To change what command to restart your system use the :guilabel:`Reboot command` field.
 To choose an input method module like an onscreen keyboard to be selectable on your login screen enter it in the :guilabel:`Input method module` screen.
 To change which state numlock is in when you login use the :guilabel:`Initial Numlock state` drop down.